kupresanin99/Project423/README.md

 	5. Select option 1 for admin mode.
 	6. Select option 1 for API pull.
 	7. Select option 2 to run today's model (about 10 minutes on 2XL).
-	8. Upon training completion, you must enter the gambling lines manually - make numbers up here.
+	8. Upon training completion, you must enter the gambling lines manually - make up numbers here.
-	9. Once gambling lines are input, the website will be updated automatically with today's predictions.
+	9. Once gambling lines are input, the website will be updated with today's predictions.
-	10. Joe will update the page through 6/10.
+	10. I will update the page through 6/10.
 You can now see a new day of predictions hit the webpage.